 POLHN develops, provides and sponsors appropriate non-credited and accredited curricula in the areas of medicine, nursing, health education and public health facilitated through various collaborative partners.
 These include universities, institutions, professional bodies, healthcare organisations, and research entities.

-To develop a knowledgeable, skilled and motivated health workforce using relevant, effective and quality e-learning
+POLHN’s mission is to develop a knowledgeable, skilled and motivated health workforce using relevant, effective and quality e-learning.

 - To provide access to quality, equitable, efficient and effective e-learning platforms that support health workers to maintain relevant skills and in so doing to enable countries to have a more sustainable and responsive skill mix;